losnoco/Cog/Frameworks/OpenMPT/OpenMPT/contrib/fuzzing/readme.md

   module formats to make the life of the fuzzer a bit easier.
 * `fuzz-main.sh`: Script to launch the main fuzzing process.
 If you want to use just one fuzzer instance, run this one.
-* `fuzz-secondary[1|2].sh`: Scripts to launch the secondary fuzzing process.
-It is recommended to run at least two fuzzer instances, as the deterministic and random fuzz mode have been found to complement each other really well.
+* `fuzz-secondary[1|2|3].sh`: Scripts to launch the secondary fuzzing processes.
+  It is recommended to run at least 2 fuzzer instances, as the deterministic and random fuzz mode have been found to complement each other really well.
 The two scripts are set up to use different exploration strategies.
 * `fuzz-settings.sh`: Set up your preferences and afl settings here before the first run.
-* `fuzz.c`: A tiny C program that is used by the fuzzer to test libopenmpt.
+* `fuzz.cpp`: A tiny C++ program that is used by the fuzzer to test libopenmpt.
 * `get-afl.sh`: A simple script to obtain the latest version of afl++.
   You can also make it download from a specific branch or tag, e.g.
   `GET_AFL_VERSION=stable ./get-afl.sh` to download the latest stable but